 CARLTON CENTER-This facility of 42,000 square feet serves as the central learning resources center for the college.
 The Baldwin Library is located on the second and third floors of the Carlton Center.
 It supports teaching and learning at Abraham Baldwin Agricultural College by providing: collections that enhance the curricula, reference and research assistance to identify information, instruction that fosters information literacy, services that are responsive to the needs of its constituents, and access to information beyond its walls.
 The Library houses approximately 74,000 volumes, 24,000 pieces of microfilm, a audiovisual collection, the Georgiana Collection, the College archives, subscribes to approximately 300 magazines and newspapers, and provides GALILEO and other electronic resources.
 GALILEO allows access to over 100 databases, Internet, the library catalogs of all University System of Georgia libraries and other Georgia libraries.
-GALILEO also provides access to information for ABAC students taking courses at remote sites.
-The Carlton Center also houses media production facilities, a large meeting room, the Academic Assistance Center, the Arts Station, and the office of the Public Service and Business Outreach Center on the ground floor.
+GALILEO also provides access to information for ABAC students taking courses at off-campus sites.
+Fax and delivery services are also available to provide information to ABAC students taking courses at remote sites.
+The Carlton Center also houses media production facilities, a large meeting room, the Academic Assistance Center, the Arts Connection, and the office of Institutional Technology on the ground floor.
 The building is designed to serve the needs of students, faculty, and the community.